asyncapi/generator/README.md

 1. [Generator](apps/generator): This is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.

 1. [Hooks](apps/hooks): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
-Hooks are designed to let template developer to hook into the template generation process.
-Like for example one can create a hook code that will be automatically invoked right after the template generation process has ended.
+Hooks are designed to let template developers hook into the template generation process.
+For example, one can create a hook code that will be automatically invoked right after the template generation process has ended.

 1. [Nunjucks-filters](apps/nunjucks-filters): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
-These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add them to  dependencies seprately.
+These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add them to dependencies separately.

 ![npm](https://img.shields.io/npm/v/@asyncapi/generator?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/generator?style=for-the-badge)